django-json-api/django-rest-framework-json-api/README.rst

     }

-If PAGINATE_BY is included the renderer will return a ``meta`` object with record count and the next and previous links.
+If `PAGINATE_BY` is set the renderer will return a ``meta`` object with record count and the next and previous links.
+Django Rest Framework looks for the `page` GET parameter by default allowing you to make requests for subsets of the data with `this.store.find('identity', {page: 2});`.

 resource_name property